1931 World Series: Game 6

 The Athletics broke a scoreless tie with four runs in the fifth, Grove winning his second game of the series with a five-hitter, tying the series.
 After an error and walk off Paul Derringer, Dib Williams's RBI single scored the game's first run.
 Two two-out walks loaded the bases and scored another run.
 Mickey Cochrane's RBI single scored a run, then a walk to Al Simmons scored another.
 St. Louis scored their only run in the sixth when Jake Flowers doubled and scored on Frankie Frisch's single.
 The A's added to their lead in the seventh off Jim Lindsey.
 Max Bishop hit a leadoff single, moved to second on a bunt groundout, and scored on Al Simmons's single.
-After a single and hit-by-pitch loaded the bases, a walk to Jimmy Dykes scored a run and an error scored two more.
+After a single and hit-by-pitch loaded the bases, a walk to Jimmy Dykes scored a run and an error by Chick Hafey scored two more.